 Fitness classes combine data-driven gamification with team competition.
 In expanding the game to more people, classes provide a new layer of motivation.
 Intensity and dedication increase in group workouts, especially those with competition involved.
 Many gamified fitness classes are structured around high scores and leaderboard; striving for the top of the leaderboard every class, therefore, naturally leads to beating personal bests.

 Many companies incorporate gamification into their programs.
 Life Fitness partnered with VirZoom to gamify cycling classes, using simulated competitions like horse racing and motorsports.
+Some take it a step further and make bets on sites like kiss918 apk download to tie into their fitness, gamifying the gambling around it.
+It can help to make a little extra money whilst you’re getting yourself fit.
+There are other methods too, though.
 A gym in Britain offers Fortnite dance classes to increase youth participation.
 In addition, Pursuit by Equinox and Surfset in Toronto provide gamified classes in cycling and surfing.

 For instance, an example of a franchise that gamifies fitness is OrangeTheory.
 They use heart rate monitors as their scoring system, pushing members to best both their own previous scores and the scores of those around them.
 Members say “the competitive side of me thrives on that energy so the heart rate monitor is like I’m competing with myself and my peers at the same time.”
 Above all, this provides extra motivation and inspiration to improve personal fitness.

 Gamification in fitness is still a new trend, but has already shown to be a valuable innovation.
 It eliminates many of the things people don’t like about working out– repetition, no discernible progress, and boredom.
 By crossing fitness with games, there is more motivation, interest, and feelings of accomplishment.
 The growth in wearables, apps, virtual reality, and classes helped gamification become a major fitness genre.